 The Story of Little Saps - Part 2

-In The Story of Little Saps - Farther Back or Part 1, I told you that my parents are Christmas tree farmers and explained how our farm came to be.
+In The Story of Little Saps - Part 1, I told you that my parents are Christmas tree farmers and explained how our farm came to be.
 The next part is my chapter - how Little Saps came to be and what I hope it will become.

 Agriculture has cycles - cycles of plenty and cycles of scarcity.
 For a variety of reasons, natural or man-made, some years there is an overabundance of a certain crop and other years certain crops can be difficult to find.
 The cycle moves quickly for many crops (from year to year) because most agricultural products are harvested in the year they are planted.
 But Christmas trees are unique.
 Christmas trees are harvested 10-20 years after they are planted, so cycles of plenty and scarcity for Christmas trees are the result of things that happened over a decade before and compounded by things that happen in the years since.